Stuartlab-UCSC/ctwR/README.md

 This readme servers as instructions for how to make Cell Type Worksheet with the Seurat Package.
 ## <a name="format"></a> CTW format
-The Cell Type Worksheet format is simply a compressed directory with a minimum of 4 tab delimited files:
+The Cell Type Worksheet format is a compressed directory with a minimum of 4 tab delimited files:

 1. Expression Matrix